Common Trading Mistakes

 - What do trading discipline and a Four Seasons hotel on Maui have in common?

-- Why, while trading, I sometimes visualize what a beginner trader would do in my position?
+- Why do I Visualize what a beginner trader would do?

 - What can lead to success in many aspects of life, but not in trading?

 Trading mistakes are the bane of a trader’s existence.
 It can be detrimental to your portfolio and your confidence.
 Psychology is a huge part of trading, so traders need to be disciplined and have a plan for anything that comes their way.